AndreaCignoni/FundamentalsOfDataAnalysis/README.md

 This represents the entropy of the total number of heads when flipping two coins with a probability $p$ of heads.
 The resulting value would provide a measure of uncertainty or disorder associated with the outcomes.

-### Python code implementation

-The visual representation of the phenomena discussed has been plotted developping the concepts discussed as follows:

-- Probability Values: The probability of getting heads $(p)$ has been defined using the **NumPy linspace function**.
-The code generates a range of probabilities from a very small positive value (0.00000001) to a very close value to 1 (0.99999999) with fine-grained granularity (1001 values).
-+ Entropy Calculation: For each probability $(p)$ in the range, the code calculates the entropy of the total number of heads resulting from two coin flips defining the probabilities of getting 0, 1, or 2 heads and then applying the entropy formula.
-* Data Collection: The calculated entropy values for different probabilities are collected in an array.
-- Plotting: The **Matplotlib library** is used to plot the entropy values against the corresponding probabilities.
-The *x-axis* represents the probability of getting heads $(p)$, and the *y-axis* represents the calculated entropy.
-+ Visualisation: The resulting plot visually illustrates how the entropy of the total number of heads changes as the probability $(p)$ varies.

 ## Task 5: Visualization of Palmer Penguin Variables using Seaborn

 In Task 5, the Palmer penguin dataset was visualised using *Seaborn* to gain insights into the distribution of variables.
 The following visualizations were created: